Support and Resistance Indicator | Beginner to Advanced

 The point at which a trend stops or makes a pause is a support or resistance, depending upon the direction of the move.
 If it is not confined to a singular point, and reverses from a series of points, in a vicinity, then it is a support zone or resistance zone.
-The higher highs, higher lows, lower highs and lower lows in a trend move are the support and resistance zone of the market.
-There isn’t any indicator in default as support and resistance indicator to identify the dynamic supports and resistances, which are created at unchartered territories.
-However, specific indicators functionalities can be extrapolated to a support and resistance indicator.
+There isn’t any indicator in default as support and resistance indicator to identify the dynamic supply and demand change.
+However, specific indicators’ functionalities can be extrapolated to a support and resistance indicator.

 In the above hourly chart of USD/JPY, support is the point which acts as demand zone and resumes the bullish trend.
 The pair bounces off from each supportive point and creates a new high which validates the support.

 How to identify support?

-As the daily chart of EUR/GBP shows, the market bounces off from the point 0.83359, indicating strong demand.
-These kinds of strong supportive points are indeed the best entry points for long trades.
+In the above EUR/GBP chart, the market bounces off from the same point, 0.83359 thrice.
+It indicates a strong demand for the asset.
+These kinds of strong supports are indeed the best entry points for long trades.